loup99/WtWSMS/README.md

 A Dark Ages mod for CK2!

 Allows you to play from 476 (Fall of Western Roman Empire) to 1453 (Fall of Eastern Roman Empire).
+Bookmarks will feature the 476-700 period, with possible extensions.
+Some added bookmarks are Shattered Empire (480), The Gothic Wars (535) and Frankish steel (486).
+Flavour, historical setup and accurate gameplay mechanics for the period are of course also featured.

+### Players & Followers

+This is a version of the mod that is constanly updated.
+Therefor, it is not recommended to use if you want to play a game.
+If you do, however, want to help us testing the mod or join our team, please PM or contact us in some way and we will give you directions.
+The Git version will never recive any support and bugreports with it will be ignored.

 ### Developers & Testers